Colony of Natal: Sugar and Indian labourers

-The British settlers quickly realized that the coastlands were suited to the cultivation of tropical or semi-tropical products, and from 1852 onward sugar, coffee, cotton and arrowroot were introduced, tea being afterwards substituted for coffee.
+The British settlers quickly realised that the coastlands were suited to the cultivation of tropical or semi-tropical products, and from 1852 onward sugar, coffee, cotton and arrowroot were introduced, tea being afterwards substituted for coffee.
 The sugar industry soon became of importance, and the planters were compelled to seek for large numbers of labourers.
 The natives did not volunteer in sufficient numbers, and recourse was had to labour from India.
 The first Indian labourers reached Natal in 1860.
 They came as indentured labourers, but at the expiration of their contract were allowed to settle in the colony.
 The Indian population rapidly increased, the Indians becoming market gardeners, farmers, hawkers, and traders.
 Alone among the South Africa states, Natal offered a welcome to Indians.

 As early as 1893, when Mohandas K. Gandhi arrived in Durban, Indians made up almost half of the non-African population, and by 1904 Indians outnumbered whites in Natal.
 In 1894, Gandhi helped to establish the Natal Indian Congress to fight discrimination against Indians.